OUR TOWN

 Efforts to improve our town

-Senri New Town is still an experimental city, and its regeneration continues to inspire new towns both in Japan and other Asian countries.
+Senri New Town is still an experimental city, and its regeneration continues to inspire new towns both in Japan and overseas such as other Asian countries.
 “The first new town” is and will always be “the first new town”.

 History